Patagonia DAS Light Hoody Review

 Weight and Compressibility

-Our size large test jacket weighed in on our independent scale at 12.0 ounces, which means that it is indeed one of the three lightest jackets in this review, and considering its other positive attributes, immediately wins praise from us for the ability to take it anywhere without feeling like dead weight.
+Our size small test jacket weighed in on our independent scale at 11 ounces, which means that it is indeed one of the lightest jackets in this review, and considering its other positive attributes, immediately wins praise from us for the ability to take it anywhere without feeling like dead weight.
 It ended up being our go-to piece for heading into the mountains.